-The Brisbane consumer price index ("CPI") rose by 1.6% in 2018-19, slightly lower than in 2017-18 (1.7%).
-This compares to an average annual growth in Brisbane's consumer prices of 2.6% since the Reserve Bank of Australia's adoption of inflation targeting in 1993-94.
-The national CPI rose by 1.6% in 2018-19.
+The Brisbane consumer price index ("CPI") rose 5.4% in 2021-22, the fastest annual growth since 2000-01 following the introduction of the GST.
+While price increases have been broad-based, the acceleration in Brisbane's annual CPI growth has been primarily driven by sharp rises in housing and automotive fuel prices.
+This compares with average annual growth in Brisbane's consumer prices of 2.6% since the Reserve Bank of Australia's adoption of inflation targeting in 1993-94.
+The national CPI rose 4.4% in 2021-22.